TheROCKoManz/RAG_LLM/README.md

 Usage -----------------------

-1. Open CMD in the directory
+1. Open CMD in the main directory (RAG_LLM)

-2. Run: python RAG_QA.py
+2. create a Python 3.10 environment and run the command 'pip install -r requirements' to install all the dependencies.
+2. Run 'python RAG_QA.py' to view the working.

 ------------------------------